 The tour began at the Church of Santo Domingo across the street from the hotel.

 This church is built on the remains of the Inca Temple of the Sun.

 The Cusco Cathedral has a large painting of the last supper in which the Judas figure is given the face of Francisco Pizarro.
 Photos are not permitted inside the cathedral.

 We ended the afternoon at the Cusco city market.

-This market reminded me very much of the City Market in Indianapolis, Indiana, my hometown.
+This market reminded me very much of the City Market in Indianapolis, Indiana, where I grew up.

 There are many more sights and attractions in Cusco.
 This walking tour gave me a chance to see some of them, learn a little of the history of Cusco, and become somewhat accustomed to the 11,200 foot altitude before the trip to Machu Picchu.